Sepehr1812/TomTomNearby/README.md

 # TomTom Nearby
 A simple Android app that obtains nearby places data from TomTom public Nearby Search API and displays them to the user.
+For a similar app with FourSquare Place Search API, see my [FourSquareNearby](https://github.com/Sepehr1812/FourSquareNearby) repository.

 ## Features
 * **Nearby Places**: The user can see a list of places within a radius of 5 km of the current location.